DistriMind/DM-UPnP/README.md

         ...
     ```

-To know what is the last uploaded version, please refer to versions available here : [this repository](https://artifactory.distri-mind.fr/ui/native/DistriMind-Public/com/distrimind/upnp/UPnPIGD-Core/)
+To know what is the last uploaded version, please refer to versions available here : [this repository](https://artifactory.distri-mind.fr/ui/native/DistriMind-Public/com/distrimind/upnp/DM-UPnP-Core/)
 ### With Maven :
 Adapt into your pom.xml file, the next code :
- - When using UPnPIGD into desktop environment, please add this dependency (minimum Java version is 11) :
+ - When using DM-UPnP into desktop environment, please add this dependency (minimum Java version is 11) :
     ```
         ...
         <project>